The term "cohabitation" refers to

 either parent, regardless of which parent has custody of

 the child.
-And if the couple had no childrenm, maintenance
+And if the couple had no children, maintenance

 is usually not within reach under Wisconsin law.